prasanta10/Blog_wesbsite/README.md

 # Blog_wesbsite
-A personal blog website created as an EJS challenge created using Node JS, Express, Mongo DB.
+A personal blog website created as an EJS challenge using Node JS, Express, Mongo DB.

 ## Table of contents